Research I POV I UX / UI Design

 Key Learnings

-I learned how crucial it is to ask the right questions in a way that opens doors.
-The quality of the answers determines how well the core problems are identified from the start, shaping the creation of user stories.
-If the answers lack depth, it becomes difficult to form a complete picture, —putting the project at risk of failing to deliver real value to the users.
+I learned how crucial it is to ask questions in a way that opens up meaningful conversations.
+The quality of the answers directly determines how accurately core problems are identified from the outset — shaping the development of user stories and the direction of the entire project.
+When answers lack depth, it becomes difficult to form a complete picture, putting the project at risk of failing to deliver real value to its users.

 Incorporating Early Feedback Loops

-In this project, I initially collected feedback from users by testing a high-fidelity prototype.
-After further iterations, I received input from my peers (UX designers), which provided new insights into the prioritization of features—some of which were previously buried in subcategories.
-Since this feedback came at a very late stage, implementing the necessary changes required significant effort and time.To save time and resources in the future, I would incorporate peer feedback earlier in the process, before moving on to user testing.
+In this project, I initially gathered user feedback by testing a high-fidelity prototype.
+Further along, I received input from peers — fellow UX designers — which surfaced new perspectives on feature prioritization, including elements that had been buried in subcategories.
+Because this feedback arrived at a late stage, implementing the necessary changes required considerable time and effort.
+Going forward, I would integrate peer feedback much earlier in the process, before moving into user testing, to save both time and resources.

 Designing Tasks for Usability Tests